 Track Employee Time

 Believe it or not, most employees don’t know how much time they spend on certain tasks.
 Based on research, only 17% of people can accurately estimate the passage of time.
-Your staff members may be wasting time on insignificant tasks or spending too much time on a single project.
+Your team members may be wasting time on insignificant tasks or spending too much time on a single project.

 Use time-tracking tools, like Deputy or TSheets, to assess how employees are spending their work hours.
 With this data, you can benchmark approximate time requirements for various tasks and require employees to work within these timelines.
 (Toggle is also a great tool if you’re wanting to measure the amount of time spent on a specific task.)